 P & L pubs have that traditional warm walnut wood décor as well as a wide selection of international brews (there's also whiskey or wine if you want it).
 Keep your thirst at bay at the Flying Saucer Draught Emporium (101 E. 13th St.) and McFadden's Sports Saloon (1330 Grand Blvd.).
 Boisterous barkeeps and patrons hoisting frosty mugs contribute to the homey neighborhood bar atmosphere.
 Phone (816) 221-1900 or (816) 471-1330, respectively.

-The Westport District, centered around the intersection of Westport Road and Pennsylvania Avenue, has a diverse assortment of local restaurants and bars ensconced in 100-year-old brick buildings.
-It attracts locals as well as out-of-towners in search of a friendly neighborhood joint.
+The Westport District, centered around the intersection of Westport Road and Pennsylvania Avenue, has a diverse assortment of restaurants and bars in 100-year-old brick buildings.
 Kellys Westport Inn (500 Westport Rd.) has walls festooned with sports memorabilia and neon beer signs.
 U2 singer Bono once stopped in for a pint and gave the place his seal of approval.
 Throw your extra quarters in the jukebox, toss back a few and stay awhile.
 There's even a quick-serve pizza window in the back.
 Phone (816) 561-5800.

 A large rooftop patio is great for people watching at HopCat (401 Westport Rd.), where you'll find 100 craft beers.
 Head down to the basement for a hidden tiki bar called TikiCat (reservations required).
 Phone (816) 656-3439.